RicardoLRjr/FriendlyFire/README.md

-# This is the readMe for FriendlyFire.

- ## Name:
- Hi!
-I am Ricardo Russ

  ## Project Name:
  FriendlyFire

  ## Description:
- Friendly Fire is an application that allows gamers to connect with other gamers to find friends to play with.
+ Friendly Fire is an application that allows gamers to connect with other gamers to find friends to play games with.

  ## Table of Contents:
  # Installation